kus/cs2-modded-server/README.md

 It would need a custom plguin that once the first map has loaded, it would execute a mod.cfg delayed and then change the map with a slight delay.

 ### Why can't I set when a mod is loaded that it changes map
-I tried this, and it happens to fast before the mods are fully loaded.
+I tried this, and it happens too fast before the mods are fully loaded.
 If there was a way to delay the map change command that would work.

 ## License